H4lfbeard/projet_6/README.md

     run local server :

-symfony server:start -d
+symfony server:start

-    run the asynchronous service to send mail :

-symfony console messenger:consume async -vvv

 Now the project is normally deploy correctly Information to Test the project :
-Two options :

-use the accounts created with the fixtures:

-user//123456

-Or you can create your own account.
+Simply create yout own account and you can now add tricks and comments.

 Thank you !